Sparrow Hawk (pinnace): Wrecked on Cape Cod

 After six weeks, the Sparrow-Hawk reached the coast of Massachusetts, and was wrecked at Potanumaquut Harbor Cape Cod.
 Upon reaching Cape Cod, the Sparrow-Hawk no longer had fresh water or 'beer'.
 Captain Johnston was in his cabin, sick and lame with scurvy.
 At night, the Sparrow-Hawk hit a sand bar but the water was smooth and she laid out an anchor.
-The morning revealed that the caulking between hull planks - Oakum - had been driven out.
+The morning revealed that the caulking between hull planks – oakum – had been driven out.
 High winds drove the Sparrow-Hawk over the bar and into the Harbor.
 Many goods were rescued and there were no deaths.

-Two survivors were guided to William Bradford and the Plimouth Plantation by two Indians who spoke English.
+Two survivors were guided to William Bradford and the Plymouth Colony by two Indians who spoke English.
 A shallop with Governor Bradford and supplies to repair the Sparrow-Hawk was sent to rescue the crew.
 Sparrow-Hawk was repaired and set to sea with cargo.
 However, yet another violent storm drove her onshore, and render her condition beyond repair.
-Mariners and passengers removed to the Plimouth Plantation.
+Mariners and passengers removed to the Plymouth Colony.
 There, they were housed and fed for nine months before joining two vessels headed down the coast to Virginia.

-Sparrow-Hawk was buried in the sand and marsh mud of an Orleans, Massachusetts beach that came to be known as "Old Ship Harbor".
-Her 'grave' was a low oxygen environment which greatly aided preservation of hull timbers which were described as devoid of worms and barnacles.
+Sparrow-Hawk was buried in the sand and marsh mud of an Orleans, Massachusetts, beach that came to be known as "Old Ship Harbor".
+Her 'grave' was a low-oxygen environment, which greatly aided preservation of hull timbers, which were described as devoid of worms and barnacles.
 All metal fastenings had disappeared through oxidation.
 Her keel and hull timbers were visible from time to time when high winds shifted sand on the beach.
 Visitors were struck by the long "tail-like" projection from the stern.
 Although a single fierce storm in this area can move sand to a depth of six feet, it is judged that it took several years for the Sparrow-Hawk to be completely buried.
 Her burial site retained the name Old Ship Harbor into the late 19th century.